You are rooted in wisdom, strength, and following your own unique path. Let’s access what you need together.

 Sound like you?
 I’ve been there, and I can help

-Hi, I’m Lily (they/she), a Licensed Social Worker in Colorado.
+Hi, I’m Lily (they/them), a Licensed Clinical Social Worker in Colorado.
 I’m a therapist and AuDHDer who helps high-masking and late identified* neurodivergent adults make peace with themselves, strengthen self-trust, and learn to honor their deep-feeling nature so they can reduce overwhelm, cultivate joy, and feel more connected to themselves and others.

-One of the most painful aspects of living with shame and constant self-criticism is the deep sense of loneliness and isolation it can bring.
+One of the most painful aspects of living with shame and constant self-criticism is the sense of loneliness and isolation it can bring.
 I’ve been there myself, and I know firsthand that finding the right support can make all the difference as we work through it.
 To walk beside folks on their journey of inner liberation and healing is one of my deepest, most sacred callings in life—if you’re feeling ready to transform your relationship to yourself, others, and the world, I’d be honored to help you get there.
 You can learn more about me and my approach here.

 How would your life shift if you learned to give yourself the care and compassion you need?